0x77dev/utils/README.md

 # Utils
-A repo with Github Pages with my chrore utilities.
+A repo with Github Pages with my chore utilities.

 ## Speedtest
 `/speedtest`